Ladakh

 In the past, Ladakh gained importance from its strategic location at the crossroads of important trade routes, but as Chinese authorities closed the borders between Tibet Autonomous Region and Ladakh in the 1960s, international trade dwindled.
 Since 1974, the Government of India has successfully encouraged tourism in Ladakh.
 As Ladakh is strategically important, the Indian military maintains a strong presence in the region.

 The largest town in Ladakh is Leh, followed by Kargil, each of which headquarters a district.
 The Leh district contains the Indus, Shyok and Nubra river valleys.
 The Kargil district contains the Suru, Dras and Zanskar river valleys.
 The main populated regions are the river valleys, but the mountain slopes also support pastoral Changpa nomads.
 The main religious groups in the region are Muslims (mainly Shia) (46%), Buddhists (mainly Tibetan Buddhists) (40%), and Hindus (12%) with the remaining 2% made of other religions.
-Ladakh is one of the most sparsely populated regions in India.
+Ladakh is both the largest and the second least populous union territory of India.
 Its culture and history are closely related to those of Tibet.

-Ladakh was established as a union territory of India on 31 October, 2019, following the passage of the Jammu and Kashmir Reorganisation Act.
+Ladakh was established as a union territory of India on 31 October 2019, following the passage of the Jammu and Kashmir Reorganisation Act.
 Prior to that, it was part of the Jammu and Kashmir state.
-Ladakh is both the largest and the second least populous union territory of India.